AbUndMax/Advance-Java_for_Bioinformatics_ARCHIVE/remarks.md

 Also great that you added a **filtering feature** — that’s a useful addition.

 ---
+except ANode nothing else belong to that class, all other classes can be part of TreeLoader.
 **✅ Total: 10 / 10**

 ---